Employee Benefit News for School, City and County Employers

 Conversion

-With Conversion, an employee can convert their policy into a whole life policy, regardless of their state of health.
-Again, they must apply within the allotted time frame.
+Through our Conversion feature, employees have the opportunity to transform their policy into a whole life policy, regardless of their current health status.
+Again, they must apply within the specified timeframe.

 • Premium payments may be a lot higher than the group rates